 Decreased Appetite and Weight Loss

 Adderall is a stimulant and appetite suppressant.
 People who regularly take Adderall can go without food for an extended period of time.
 If you begin exhibiting extreme weight loss over a short period of time, it is likely that Adderall use has developed into an addiction.

-Dangers of Adderall Abuse
+Dangers of being Addicted to Adderall